Kyle55380/Cyber-Security-Work/README.md

 # Cyber-Security-Work
-This is a collection of proejcts I have worked on and finished in order to further my experience in the field of Cyber Security.
+This is a collection of projects I have worked on and finished to further my experience in Cyber Security.